bonnag/ukcointax/README.md

 First, you'll need to install a Java run-time - e.g. from https://www.oracle.com/technetwork/java/javase/downloads/index.html .

-Then, you'll need to download the ukcointax.jar.
+Then, you'll need to download the ukcointax.jar from https://github.com/bonnag/ukcointax/releases/download/v0.2/ukcointax-0.2.jar .

 You'll need to tell ukcointax.jar which directory your records are in, plus which directory you want it to write reports to.